pfruan/DiSNEP/README.md

 *library(DiSNEP)*

-**Load example dataset.**
+## **Load example dataset.**

 *data("s0")*
 *data("adjacency")*
 *data("signals")*

-- s0 is a general network, which contains 1000 genes.
+- s0 is a n * n general network.
+In this example, it contains 1000 genes.
-- adjacency is a similarity matrix,which contains 1000 genes.
+- adjacency is a n * n similarity matrix.
+In this example, it contains 1000 genes.
-- signals is a gene association signals matrix with one column of genes' name and one column of genes' association p values.
+- signals is a n * 2 gene association signals matrix with one column of genes' name and one column of genes' association p values.
+In this example, it contains 1000 genes.

-**Enhance a general network s0 into a disease specific network by diffusion on a similarity network generated from a type of disease omics data.**
+## **Enhance a general network s0 into a disease specific network by diffusion on a similarity network generated from a type of disease omics data.**

 *se=diffus_matrix(s0,adjacency,alpha=0.75,iter=10, difference=1e-6)*